 There’s a lot that goes into developing an exercise regimen: Meeting your body’s needs, finding something you enjoy, and figuring out what will have enough impact to make a difference in your health.
-The efforts especially increase many folds if you don’t have access to a gym or you don’t particularly want to join one, keeping the current precautions in mind.
+The efforts especially increase many folds if you don’t have access to a gym or you don’t particularly want to join one.

 If you’re crunched for time, one of the ways to measure that is to figure out how much energy a particular exercise expends in the time you actually do it.
 In other words: How many calories does it burn?

 Here are 5 exercises that do not necessarily require you to join a gym, but will give you the most bang for your buck when it comes to burning a high amount of calories.
-(FYI: Calorie burn is estimated for a 125-pound person and a 185-pound person)
+(FYI: Calorie burn is estimated for a 57 kg person and an 85 kg person)

 1. Jumping Rope